Natalie Winters: White House correspondent

 Winters began serving as a White House correspondent on January 28, 2025, in a role arranged by Bannon for the second presidency of Donald Trump.
-Her social media post on her first day depicted her in front of the White House wearing sneakers, a short white skirt, and a pink "appointment" badge around her neck.
+Her social media post on her first day depicted her in front of the White House wearing sneakers, a white skirt, and a pink "appointment" badge around her neck.
 The post prompted backlash due to her misspelling "correspondent", as well as criticism for the alleged inappropriateness of her outfit.

 Winters attends briefings by White House press secretary Karoline Leavitt, who has favored nontraditional right wing sources such as War Room.
 Winters makes podcast appearances, social media posts, and delivers impromptu monologues to online viewers from outside of the White House.
 She has been denied membership to National Press Club, which bases acceptance based on "standards of journalism", and has said that some reporters for established news media organizations do not talk to her.